avillela/how-green-is-my-otel-collector/src/ocb/README.md

 The instructions below show you how to build an OTel Collector which uses only the compoents required by the Collector in this repo.

+For more info on working with the OCB, check out [my blog post](https://adri-v.medium.com/so-you-built-a-custom-collector-with-the-opentelemetry-collector-builder-now-what-6588952ee6c5), which includes a number of gotchas that I encountered.

 You do not need to run these steps unless you want to build a Collector image yourself using the OCB.
 The Docker image used by this repo is already available in GitHub Container Registry via:

 ```bash